 We assign an Adjusted BCA of a3 to BFCM.
-Although BFCM does not fall under the legal scope of GCM's solidarity mechanisms, the bank is fully integrated within Credit Mutuel Alliance Federale, both strategically and operationally.
+This is based on the fact that BFCM's affiliation to Confédération Nationale du Crédit Mutuel (CNCM) was officially validated on 22nd September 2020.
+Therefore, BFCM falls under the legal scope of GCM's solidarity mechanisms.
+Besides, the bank is fully integrated within Credit Mutuel Alliance Federale, both strategically and operationally.
 It also plays a critical role in the group's payment systems.
 Therefore, an adverse scenario affecting BFCM would likely be negative for Credit Mutuel Alliance Federale's credit strength and, by extension, for GCM.
-We, therefore, assume an affiliate-backed support for BFCM from GCM.
+We, therefore, take into account an affiliate-backed support for BFCM from GCM.
 However, this does not result in any rating uplift because BFCM's BCA is at the same level as our assessment of GCM's standalone creditworthiness.